varundey/skillrack-informer/README.md

 # skllrack-informer
-notifies any new skllrack tests
+notifies any new skillrack tests